 These are medium to large, mostly evergreen ferns with arching fronds and bold texture.
-Common name refers to the chainlike pattern of spores beneath frond segments.
+The common name refers to the chainlike pattern of spores beneath the frond segments.
 Excellent as focal points or grouped on banks or near water.

+Native from British Columbia to Mexico.
 This species is among the largest native Western ferns, topping out at 9 ft. in mild, wet coastal regions; in gardens, it typically reaches 4–5 ft. tall and 3 ft. wide.
 Thick, leathery, medium green fronds are upright but spreading toward the top.
 Foliage is twice cut but still somewhat coarse.
 Use alongside a stream or brook, against a shaded wall, or in a woodland garden.
 Sometimes seen in desert areas where shady seeps exist.
 Slow to get going if dug from existing clumps; nursery plants are fast growing and vigorous, but not invasive.
 Withstands neglect once well established.

 From New Zealand.
 Prostrate, spreading growth to about 6 in. high and 3–4 ft. wide.
 Heart-shaped...

 Native from South Dakota and Missouri west to eastern Washington, south to Mexico from 2,500–6,5...